kammitama5/kammitama5.github.io/_posts/2023-06-26-Monday-June-26th.md

 ## Academia
 - Because of these experiences, I have spent less time in spaces where people pretend it is for "everyone", but the culture dictates that it is a closed club.
 I know I have to work around those systems.
 They are systems of grift.
 - I don't say that lightly; like vultures, they exploit and they steal from, without giving credit.
 If you are none the wiser, they can also break your spirit or like vultures, feast on your heart.
+- In essence, what they are saying is that you are worth less than those they have systemically been set up to succeed; your ideas, your work, are to pilfered, your labour only to be extracted for the use of others.
+And that is why it is so much more difficult if you don't fit neatly within the confines of that system.
+But their system is a lie.
+The grifter has spun a lie so deep he cannot tell its difference between the truth.
 - I don't take those things personally (anymore), but these days I take it as a challenge to succeed *in spite of them*.
 I also by definition don't trust
 "promises" of words in Academia.
 To me, they might was well be that of a snake oil salesman.
 Everyone is trying to make themselves and their students seem big.
 Research labs in industry spin fool's gold.
 I trust their actions; what they do when it matters most rather than their [Stromboli-esque](https://en.wikipedia.org/wiki/Mangiafuoco) antics.